OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 #.
 Select the ``ne_10m_admin_1_states_provinces.shp`` layer using the left-mouse-button.
 #.
 Select the 'Clear selection' icon in the main toolbar.
 #.
-You can now see that the only those towns within New South Wales are selected.
+You can now see that only those towns within New South Wales are selected.

 .. image:: /images/screenshots/1024x768/gvsig_qs_022_.png
    :scale: 55